rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 Each one should remain in the condition in which he was called. ^0720

-Were you a bondservant when called?
-Do not be concerned about it. ( But if you can gain your freedom, avail yourself of the opportunity.) ^0721
+Were you a slave when called?
+Do not be concerned about it.
+But if you can gain your freedom, avail yourself of the opportunity. ^0721

-For he who was called in the Lord as a bondservant is a freedman of the Lord.
-Likewise he who was free when called is a bondservant of Christ. ^0722
+For he who was called in the Lord as a slave is a freedman of the Lord.
+Likewise he who was free when called is a slave of Christ. ^0722

-You were bought with a price; do not become bondservants of men. ^0723
+You were bought with a price; do not become slaves of men. ^0723

 So, brothers, in whatever condition each was called, there let him remain with God. ^0724

-Now concerning the betrothed, I have no command from the Lord, but I give my judgment as one who by the Lord’s mercy is trustworthy. ^0725
+Now concerning the betrothed, I have no command from the Lord, but I give my judgment as one who by the Lord's mercy is trustworthy. ^0725

 I think that in view of the present distress it is good for a person to remain as he is. ^0726